Ray Combs: Family Feud

 In 1988, game-show producers Mark Goodson and Howard Felsher gave Combs a seven-year contract to host a new version of Family Feud.
 The program premiered on July 4, 1988, on CBS's daytime lineup, and a syndicated version was launched on September 19.
 According to Family Feud announcer Gene Wood, Combs also toured extensively around the United States to promote the show, and made guest appearances on Card Sharks and The Price Is Right to discuss the new version of Family Feud with respective hosts Bob Eubanks and Bob Barker.
-While most stations were ready to carry the show, Combs was publicly "very, very embarrassed" by one station who did not choose to carry it: KSL in Salt Lake City, a station owned by the Mormon Church that chose to use the slot for community information; KUTV, a competitor station, chose to pick up the show.
+While most stations were ready to carry the new Family Feud, Combs was publicly "very, very embarrassed" by one station who did not choose to carry the daytime version of show: then-CBS affiliate KSL in Salt Lake City, a station owned by Bonneville International Corporation (Note: Bonneville International Corporation is a media and broadcasting company, wholly owned by the Church of Jesus Christ of Latter-day Saints (LDS Church) through its for-profit arm, Deseret Management Corporation.) elected to air community information in its place; KSL's competitor, then-NBC affiliate KUTV, picked up the syndicated version of Family Feud in September 1988.
 On June 29, 1992, CBS expanded the daytime show from 30 minutes to one hour.
 A new "Bullseye" round was added and the show was retitled Family Feud Challenge.
 On September 14, 1992, the Bullseye round was integrated into the syndicated run, which remained 30 minutes in length, but was renamed as New Family Feud.
 Combs was one of the most seen hosts on television during the 1992–93 season, with an hour and a half of Family Feud airing five days a week.

 While Combs enjoyed hosting Family Feud, he grew increasingly frustrated by the rigid formula of the show.
 He pressured his agent to find new opportunities for him in acting and comedy.

 Midway through the 1992–93 season, ratings for the show began to plummet.
-CBS cancelled the daytime version in early 1993, with the final new episode airing March 26 (reruns aired through September 10), as many CBS affiliates had dropped the show entirely by that time.
+CBS canceled the daytime version in early 1993, with the final new episode airing March 26 (reruns aired through September 10), as many CBS affiliates had dropped the show entirely by that time.
 The syndicated version was also on the verge of cancellation (as many stations had also dropped that or moved it into overnight time slots).
 Jonathan Goodson, who had become chairman of Mark Goodson Productions after the death of his father, Mark Goodson, in 1992, decided to replace Combs with original host Richard Dawson in the hopes of spiking ratings (Dawson's return season initially drew good ratings, but was unable to sustain this strength long-term, and Family Feuds second incarnation ended after the 1994–95 season).
 By all accounts, Combs was hurt by his dismissal from the show.

-In one of his last episodes as he was calling for the Bullseye board down from the ceiling, he reportedly said "Oh, how I wish it would land on me now."